 KQED participates in many educational events, sharing our free media literacy resources to increase civic engagement and amplify youth voice.
 From presenting at conferences to hosting virtual events and professional learning webinars, we offer multiple ways to engage with us and our resources.
 Check out our upcoming events below.
 We hope to see you there!

 Last updated: August 3, 2020

-Time: 4-5:30pm PDT
+Time: 2pm PDT

 Want to engage your students around Election 2020, but don’t know where to start?
 Bring student choice and voice into your in-person or distance-learning classroom with a standards-aligned media making project.
 The KQED Youth Media Challenge: Let’s Talk About Election 2020 asks students to research and create a personal audio or video commentary on an issue that matters to them.
 Hear about the student impact of the media challenge from a high school educator and learn how to implement the challenge with your students.
 This project is designed for grades 6-12 and great for PBL and student-directed learning.

 Calling BS: How to Spot Data Misinformation with Professor Jevin West